Md-Soliman-Ali/Java-Programming/src/main/java/Loop/README.md

 6. Write a program to check if a number is prime or not.

 7. Write a program to reverse a number

+8. Write a program to show range of prime numbers from 2 to n